 What is a remote team?

-One of the best reasons to choose remote workers, beyond cost, is the ability to select the best talent from around the world, rather than being limited to people who live or are willing to move to your company’s physical location.
+Many managers, from solopreneurs to those at Fortune 500 companies, are choosing virtual teams for several reasons.
+One of the most common is to reduce overhead costs, such as by contracting freelancers instead of hiring employees.
+Another is the chance to select the best talent from around the world, instead of being limited to people who live near (or are willing to move to) the company’s physical location.

-Common challenges of remote teams
+Common challenges when managing a remote team

-- Tracking productivity,
+- Tracking productivity

-- Building trust and rapport,
+- Building trust and rapport

-- Maintaining a healthy company culture,
+- Maintaining a healthy company culture

-- Encouraging collaboration,
+- Encouraging collaboration

-- Scheduling work across time zones.
+- Scheduling work across time zones

 Build trust and rapport